AdobeDocs/dynamic-media-developer-resources.pt-BR/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video-customizingviewer/r-html5-aem-int-video-customize-calltoaction.md

 <!--<a id="section_D23A6D4BA0614286A060982B359E3C08"></a>-->

-O seletor de classe CSS a seguir controla a aparência do botão Fechar no painel de chamada para ação:
+O seletor de classe CSS a seguir controla a aparência do botão Fechar no painel call to action:

 ```
 .s7interactivevideoviewer .s7calltoaction .s7closebutton
 ```

-## Propriedades CSS do botão Fechar no painel de chamada para ação: {#css-properties-of-the-close-button-in-the-call-to-action-panel}
+## Propriedades CSS do botão Fechar no painel call to action: {#css-properties-of-the-close-button-in-the-call-to-action-panel}

 <table id="table_CB0BCBE70DB447BC8D31034A96308924">
  <tbody>